Contents

 Natural Light.

-Homes are becoming greener.
-Conserving energy is a major foundation of residential LEED accreditation.
-LEED homes consume to 30% less energy than non-LEED homes.
-Skylights bring totally free, clean, natural light into houses, reducing the amount of synthetic light needed in a home.
+Residences are becoming greener.
+Conserving energy is a significant cornerstone of residential LEED accreditation.
+LEED homes use up to 30% less energy than non-LEED homes.
+Skylights bring totally free, clean, natural light into homes, decreasing the quantity of artificial light needed in a home.

 Heat Gain When Required.